sahithyandev/s1/src/content/docs/properties-of-materials/basics/01-introduction.md

 :::note

-Previously wood is considered as a separate classification, along with the above-mentioned ones.
+Previously wood was considered as a separate classification, along with the above-mentioned ones.

 :::

 ## Property

-A property is the response given by a material to a specific stimulus
+The response given by a material to a specific stimulus.

 - [Mechanical properties](/properties-of-materials/mechanical-properties/introduction)
   – stress